albertogallini/txn_engine/Readme.md

 The function works as follows:
 - It opens the output file using the provided path.
 - It writes the header line to the file with the column names.
-- For each transaction, it randomly selects a type (deposit, withdrawal, dispute, resolve, chargeback) and a client ID between 1 and 1000.
+- For each transaction, it randomly selects a type (deposit, withdrawal, dispute, resolve, chargeback), a client ID between 1 and 1.000.000 and a transaction id between 1 and 10.000.000
-- For deposit and withdrawal transactions, it generates a random amount between 0.0 and 10000.0.
+- For deposit and withdrawal transactions, it generates a random amount between 0.0 and 100.0000.0.
 - It writes each transaction line to the file.
 - Then it loops from 100 to 1000100 transactions in steps of 100 and measures the time and memory consumption of the program.
 The output is written to stress_test_results.txt in the format `Transactions Count, Time, Process Memory (MB), Engine Memory (MB)`.